Google Analytics vs Mixpanel

 Pros

-• Powerful event-based tracking and flexible data model
+• Powerful event tracking and real-time data analysis

 Cons